 There are no set rules for creating website navigation systems.
 Navigation systems can be very versatile.

-Some may be simple, while others are very complex.
+Some may be simple, like in the case of an app website, while others are very complex, in case of a large ecommerce site.
 There may be different navigation systems for users who are logged in and for those who are simply browsing.

 Design your menu around users needs